bowman2001/perplexdoc/content/doc/security/content-security.md

 _Hugo_ can also render _inline shortcodes_, which every content editor could program as she or he pleases.
 Because they allow basically the same kind of attacks as raw HTML, they are [prohibited by default]({{< relref "securityyaml#5" >}}).
 {{< /sidenote >}}

-It’s still possible to inject malicious code via HTML attributes, but those attempts are easier to spot than raw HTML attacks.
-Correct attributes are short and constrained to simple syntax – deviations from this pattern are immediately suspicious.
+It’s still theoretically possible to inject malicious code via HTML attributes.
+But _Hugo_ discards event attributes and other more complicated attempts are definitely easier to spot than raw HTML attacks.
+Correct attributes are short and constrained to simple syntax – deviations are immediately suspicious.

 _Perplex_ offers many attributes to achieve different styles and encourages to use them.
-Their remaining vulnerability could be contained, if only trusted editors would be allowed to apply them.
+One way to contain their remaining vulnerability could be to allow only trusted editors to apply them.

-## TODO: Code fences vs. highlight shortcode
+## Maximum security

+When you need the tightest security _Hugo_ can offer for your content, you need to let got of attributes and disable them completely.

+Blocks,
+Headings (title)
+: The attributes for these two element groups can be disabled in the `goldmark.parser.attribute` section of the configuration file [markup.yaml]({{< relref "markup#19">}}).

+Fenced code blocks
+: Besides a few special highlighting attributes _Hugo_ also allows to add custom attributes to fenced code blocks.
+To disable this possibility, you need to disable their automatic highlighting in the section `goldmark.highlight` of [markup.yaml]({{< relref "markup#32">}}).
+To use _Hugo’s_ internal highlighting you can alternatively use the shortcode `{{</* highlight */>}}`, which offers the same options as code fences with a slightly different syntax.
+{.dl-loose}